The-Mycelium-Network/webworkbook/content/topics/protocols/index.md

 ### UDP

 UDP stands for User Datagram Protocol.
-It is specifically chosen for time-sensitive applications like gaming, playing videos, or Domain Name System (DNS) lookups.
-The UDP skips establishing a connection because it takes time, eliminating this step results in faster data transfer speeds, but due to the process, some of the data packets can get lost in transmission.
-Using UDP can leave you open to a *[DDoS attack](https://www.fortinet.com/resources/cyberglossary/ddos-attack)* if used incorrectly.
+UDP is specifically chosen for time-sensitive applications like online gaming, video playback, and Domain Name System (DNS) lookups.
+UDP uses a [connectionless communication](https://en.wikipedia.org/wiki/Connectionless_communication) model, which speeds up communication between client and server.
+Unlike Transmission Control Protocol(TCP), the order of packets (called datagrams) is not guaranteed, nor are there any checks to ensure packets are delivered.
+Because a formal connection is not made, UDP can leave one open to *[DDoS attacks](https://www.fortinet.com/resources/cyberglossary/ddos-attack)* through UDP [flood attacks](https://www.cloudflare.com/learning/ddos/udp-flood-ddos-attack/).

 **References:**